Review: Spec Ops: The Line

 Why it may be unhelpful for people with anxiety

 - May be difficult for people who suffer from PTSD

 Why you should be playing this

 I played this while I was anxious and while I was calm.
-While no part of the game is something I’d call calming the story and acting mixed with the gameplay is something that didn’t let me focus on how I was feeling.
+While no part of the game is something I’d call calming, the story and the acting mixed with the gameplay is something that didn’t let me focus on how I was feeling.
 Instead it made me focus on Walker and the other people involved in the story.